Please visit the Trent Forward website for the latest updates.

 b.
 Have established risk control measures already in place and appropriately documented, such as Laboratory Safety Procedures, that reduce the inherent risk levels acceptable to Trent.

 However, activities that entail risks greater or different than those encountered in the regular working and studying environment and for which there are insufficient risk controls in place to reduce the risk to a tolerable level are considered high risk.
 A risk assessment must be carried out for existing high risk and all new activities so that the foreseeable risks are appropriately managed.
-The Activity Risk Management Policy and associated procedure and guidelines are provided for this purpose.
+The Activity Risk Management Policy and associated procedure On Campus, Off Campus and guidelines are provided for this purpose.

 An informed consent/waiver is a legal contract between two parties: the activity participant and Trent University